AntonSol919/linkspace/index.md

 Any feedback, questions, and ideas for improvements are welcome!

 Of course the preferred way is to try and contact me by downloading the zip and sending a message to the test group.
-For the less adventurous you can open an issue on github or email me at antonsol919@gmail.com.
+For the less adventurous you can open an issue on GitHub or email me at antonsol919@gmail.com.

 # Basics {#basics}